-Early stages of breast cancer could soon be diagnosed from blood samplesNovember 14th, 2013 in Cancer /
+Early stages of breast cancer could soon be diagnosed from blood samplesNovember 14, 2013 in Medicine & Health / Cancer

 What could someday be the first blood test for the early detection of breast cancer was shown in preliminary studies to successfully identify the presence of breast cancer cells from serum biomarkers, say the Houston Methodist Research Institute scientists who are developing the technology.

 With a New York University Cancer Institute colleague, the researchers report in an upcoming Clinical Chemistry (now online) that the mixture of free-floating blood proteins created by the enzyme carboxypeptidase N accurately predicted the presence of early-stage breast cancer tissue in mice and in a small population of human patients.